kriszyp/xstyle/README.md

 	:enabled =? module('my-package/enabled');

+## Scoped Blocks Xstyle and Disabling Parsing

+With xstyle, you can define blocks of CSS that have their own nested scope (without a nested rule), to declare definitions without affecting other stylesheets.
+A new scope can be started by using the <code>@xstyle start</code> directive to start a scoped block and the <code>@xstyle end</code> to end a scoped block:

+	@xstyle start;
+	box-shadow = prefix;
+	/* box-shadow will have vendor-prefixing applied */
+	@xstyle end;
+	/* box-shadow will be ignored again */

+Also, you may wish to completely disable xstyle, or import a stylesheet that should not be parsed by xstyle.
+This may be due to conflicts with properties, or other issues.
+Xstyle parsing can be turned off by using:

+	@xstyle off;

+And it can be turned back on with:

+	@xstyle on;

+(not fully implemented)

 ### Included Shim Stylesheets

 The shims.css stylesheet also defines shims for pseudo selectors including hover and focus.